wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 To develop an Outlook add-in, use:

-- The Yeoman generator for Office add-ins
+- The Yeoman generator for Office Add-ins
 - Visual Studio

 You can use a template as your base then add your functionality.